OnnoGabriel/feathers-totp-2fa/docs/index.md

 }
 ```

-The next steps have to be implemented in your frontend:
+The next steps have to be implemented in your frontend: The frontend ("login page") analyses the response.

-#### 3. User scans the QR code with the app

-The frontend ("login page") analyses the response.
 If it contains the secret and QR code, the frontend shows the QR code, which is just a base64 encoded image.

-#### 4. App saves the secret

-The app saves the secret and presents a token to the user.
-The user types the token in an input field in the frontend, e.g. just below the normal login fields.
+This QR code can be scanned with the Authenticator app (3), which saves the secret and presents a token based on this secret to the user (4).
+The user types the token in an input field in the frontend, e.g. next to the normal login fields.

-#### 5. Fronted posts secret and token

-The frontend sends the secret together with the token back to the authentication service in the Feathers app.
+The frontend sends the secret together with the token back to the authentication service in the Feathers app (5).
 The request body contains also the normal authentication:

 ```json
 {